desbma/hddfancontrol/README.md

   - exposes to the OS a sensor to query fan speed

 Most motherboards and SATA drives fit these requirements.

+\* There has been reports of `hddfancontrol` working well with SAS drives, however this has not been thoroughly tested.

 ## Installation